-To provide study data that does not fit into an existing SEND domain, draft SEND domain, or published SDTM domain, consider creating a custom dataset aligned with the Study Data Tabulation Model (SDTM).
+To provide study data that does not fit into an existing SEND domain, draft SEND domain, or published SDTM domain, consider creating a custom dataset aligned with the SDTM model.
 Questions about custom domains should be addressed in pre-submission meetings and documented in the SDSP.